-During the year, the company entered into a credit facility agreement.
-The margined, demand operating line of credit has an authorized limit of the lesser of the margin calculation and \$300,000 which was undrawn at year end.
-This facility bears interest at prime plus 2.5% and is secured by a first position general security agreement on Company assets and personal guarantees in the amount of \$300,000 signed by Thomas Busch and Matthew Hennigar, directors of the Company.
+The Company has a demand operating line of credit with an authorized limit of the lesser of the margin calculation and \$300,000 of which \$236,401 (2017 - nil) was drawn down.
+This facility bears interest at prime plus 2.50% and is secured by a first position general security agreement on Company assets and joint personal guarantees up to a maximum amount of \$300,000 signed by Thomas Busch and Matthew Hennigar, directors of the Company.